margaretwj/cse15l-lab-reports/labreport5.md

 ## 1. Original student Edstem post
 * Student message: "I am getting an error from running the testReversed2(ArrayTests) against my "reversed" method.
-The test should take the array {5, 10} and reverse it to {10, 5}.
-The *symptom* is that the test expects 5 but gets 10 which means that the method is incorrectly returning {10, 10}.
+The test should says that the method should take the array {5, 10} and reverse it to {10, 5}.
+The **symptom** is that the test expects 5 but gets 10 which means that the method is incorrectly returning {10, 10}.
 I think that the method is somehow stuck on adding the same index of the old array into the new array I just am unsure where this is happening in the code.
 I believe it is either the for loop or the body of the for loop.
+Below, I have attached a screenshot of the symptom.
 Is there a suggested way for me to solve this bug?"

+## 2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)

 # Part 2 - Reflection